Jastkowice

 Jastkowice is a village in the administrative district of Gmina Pysznica, within Stalowa Wola County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 5 km north-west of Pysznica, 5 km north-east of Stalowa Wola, and 64 km north of the regional capital Rzeszów.

 History

 The first mention of Jastkowice comes from 1325.
 The starosta of Sandomierz, Drogosz from Chroberz, granted the village of Jastkowice communal status to Mikołaj of Jastkowice.
 But the actual date of the location of Jastkowice is in August 1, 1375, when the Queen of Hungary and Poland, Elizabeth, confirmed the privilege of the staroste Drogosz from Chroberz.